ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Optional extra web page styles to embed on site user web pages (branding, etc.)
    * - GDP_EMAIL_NOTIFY
      - True
-     - Where to send project administration emails when in GDP mode
+     - Whether to send project administration emails to address(es) configured in state/gdp_home/notifyemails.txt when in GDP mode
    * - JUPYTER_SERVICES
      - ""
-     - Where the external Jupyter nodes can be reached
+     - Where the optional external Jupyter nodes can be reached
    * - JUPYTER_SERVICES_DESC
      - "{}"
-     - A text to decribe the external Jupyter nodes
+     - A text to decribe the optional external Jupyter nodes